jenna-graham/shell-game/README.md

 1) **Look at the drawing and imagine using the app.
 What _state_ do you need to track?**
 ## we will need to track which button is clicked and wether it is the button with the randomized ball. we will need to track if the user won or lost, as well as overall combinations of wins and losses for our total count.
 1) **For each HTML element ask: Why do I need this? (i.e., "we need div to display the results in")**
-## we need the shell and ball so we can display the game and the results when the user plays the game. we need the buutons for the user to make their guesses.
+## we need the shell and ball so we can display the game and the results when the user plays the game. we need the butons for the user to make their guesses.
 We will need the divs/ span to keep tract of how many times the user won or lost.
 1) **Once we know _why_ we need each element, think about how to implement the "Why" as a "How" (i.e., `resultsEl.textContent = newResults`)**
 ## const button1 = document.getElementByID () button. addEventListener('click')
 1) **Find all the 'events' (user clicks, form submit, on load etc) in your app.
 Ask one by one, "What happens when" for each of these events.
 Does any state change?
 Does any DOM update?**